-The nursing program at WMCC prepares students to provide direct care to patients, in acute, long-term, ambulatory and mental health settings.
+The nursing program prepares students to provide safe, comprehensive nursing care to diverse individuals, families, groups, and communities in acute, long-term, ambulatory, mental health, and other structured settings.
 The program consists of nursing, science and general education courses.
 Nursing courses include classroom, simulation lab and clinical experiences.
 Learning experiences and clinical practical may vary in time and locations.